Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Introduction

-The overall technical design of \textit{GT-D2G} bridges the gap between the NLP pipeline driven concept map generation and the end-to-end neural concept map generation by presenting a task guided graph translation neural network.
-Specifically, our \textit{GT-D2G} framework consists of several sub-modules: Initial Graph Constructor, Graph Encoder, Graph Translator, and Graph Predictor.
-In particular, the input text is first processed by an NLP pipeline based Intial Graph Constructor to obtain a set of concept candidates with their associated relations.
+The overall technical design of \gtd bridges the gap between the NLP pipeline-driven concept map generation and the end-to-end neural concept map generation by presenting a task-guided graph translation neural network.
+Specifically, our \gtd framework consists of several sub-modules: Initial Graph Constructor, Graph Encoder, Graph Translator, and Graph Predictor.
+In particular, the input text is first processed by an NLP pipeline-based Initial Graph Constructor to obtain a set of concept candidates with their associated relations.
 Then, a graph pointer network \cite{vinyals2015pointer} based Graph Translator equipped with a graph convolution network \cite{DBLP:conf/iclr/KipfW17} based Graph Encoder is applied upon the initial concept map to simultaneously select important concepts and links.
 A graph isomorphism network \cite{DBLP:conf/iclr/XuHLJ19} based Graph Predictor is finally responsible for predicting the downstream task labels from the translated graph.
 The whole model is trained by weak signals from downstream tasks, while also regularized by a deliberately designed penalty term towards graph conciseness.
-As a result, \textit{GT-D2G} provides high-quality concept maps that are both effective for downstream tasks and interpretable towards knowledge management.
+As a result, \gtd provides high-quality concept maps that are both effective for downstream tasks and interpretable towards knowledge management.

 In this work, an extensive suite of experiments has been conducted on text corpora from three domains: news, scientific papers, and customer reviews.
-Through experiments on the downstream task of document classification, we demonstrate that the proposed \textit{GT-D2G} framework outperforms both traditional concept map generation baselines and the state-of-the-art neural method \textit{doc2graph}, while a comprehensive ablation study shows the effectiveness of each of our novel designs.
+Through experiments on the downstream task of document classification, we demonstrate that the proposed \gtd framework outperforms both traditional concept map generation baselines and the state-of-the-art neural method \dg, while a comprehensive ablation study shows the effectiveness of each of our novel designs.
 The quality and interpretability of generated graphs are supported by rigorous human evaluation and rich case studies.
-Finally, we specifically validate the label efficiency of \textit{GT-D2G} in the label-efficient learning settings and the flexibility of generated graph sizes in controlled hyper-parameter studies.
+Finally, we specifically validate the labeling efficiency of \gtd in the label-efficient learning settings and the flexibility of generated graph sizes in controlled hyper-parameter studies.